govtmirror/mgm2/README.md

 ### front-end

 Run `grunt` for building and `grunt serve` for preview.
 Running `grunt test` will execute the testing suite without outputting to the dist folder.
 The preview is a self-reloading on edit preview in a new tab of your default web browser.

+Grunt required ruby compass to be installed and available for sass compilation

 ### back-end